Speakers & Honorees

-As the winner of the Distinguished Senior Award, Natalie Lall ’22 will give the senior class address.
-She graduates with majors in political science and theatre performance.
-The Distinguished Senior Award recognizes high academic achievement, service to the campus community, leadership in student organizations, and active engagement beyond the campus.
+As the recipient of the Distinguished Senior Award, Liam Carls ’23 gave the senior class address.
+The award recognizes high academic achievement, service to the campus community, leadership in student organizations, and active engagement beyond the campus.

 Distinguished Alumni Awards

 Cherie Matthaidess Robinson ’01